Endowed Professorships

 The Archbishop Hunthausen Professorship in Peace and Social Justice

-If the life of the academic can oftentimes get focused on the self and one’s own projects, this Professorship has pushed me to refocus much of my work into the possibilities of others.
-Especially important to these funds as I’ve allotted them, is giving a voice to the voiceless, be that through offering a stage for the first peoples of Montana to express their maltreatment, or to give the chance for the recent environmental encyclical to be heard outside of the usual political punditry.
-I hope and intend for the fullness of the Catholic intellectual and justice tradition to emerge through this Professorship.
+If the life of the academic can oftentimes get focused on the self and one’s own projects, this Professorship has pushed Dr. Eric Hall to refocus much of his work into the possibilities of others.
+Especially important to these funds as he has allotted them, is giving a voice to the voiceless, be that through offering a stage for the first peoples of Montana to express their maltreatment, or to give the chance for the recent environmental encyclical to be heard outside of the usual political punditry.
+Dr. Hall hopes and intends for the fullness of the Catholic intellectual and justice tradition to emerge through this professorship.

 Joseph A. Maierle and Morrison-Maierle Endowed Professorship in Civil Engineering